jonmikeli/azureiotdevicesimulator5-dps/README.md

 See [*Provisioning*](docs/Provisioning.md) for details.

-This simulator keeps the spirit and the philosophy of the [regular version](https://github.com/jonmikeli/azureiotdevicesimulator5).
+This simulator keeps the spirit of the [regular version](https://github.com/jonmikeli/azureiotdevicesimulator5).
-It completes a set of simulators compounded of:
+It completes a set of tools compounded of:
  - [regular version](https://github.com/jonmikeli/azureiotdevicesimulator5)
  - [Plug and Play version](https://github.com/jonmikeli/azureiotdevicesimulator5-pnp) (based on DTDL v2)
  - DPS version (this one)

 A script is provided in the repository to showcase how to create a set of simulators (containerized version).
 The sample creates the containers in the local machine.
-You can use the same mecanism and adapt it to cloud services like ACR and ACI to create multiple containers in the cloud.
+You can use the same mecanism and adapt it to cloud services like ACR and ACI.

 The whole set of simulated devices may be provisioned and running in a few seconds.....literally.
-Moreover, once the initial settings are configured (configuration files), everything runs automatically (provisioning, modules, telemetries, D2C/C2D flows, etc).
+Once the initial settings are configured (configuration files), everything runs automatically (provisioning, modules, telemetries, D2C/C2D flows, etc).

 Telemetry messages are based on the templates used in the regular simulator.